jonathanulco/laurakalbag-dot-com/content/posts/responsive-day-out/index.md

 This approach is far easier to manage than the BBC’s previous strategy of supporting a specific table of browsers, using graceful degradation to give a similar experience to all users.
 This was all easy enough when all browsers were free, uncomplicated and easy to test; where you could test most browsers on either a PC or Mac, but now you need to invest in an enormous array of devices to test on every browser.

-{{< figure caption="Tom Maslen demonstrating the BBC’s previous strategy of supporting a specific table of browsers" >}}
+{{< figure figcaption="Tom Maslen demonstrating the BBC’s previous strategy of supporting a specific table of browsers" >}}
   {{< img alt="Tom Maslen demonstrating the BBC's previous strategy of supporting a specific table of browsers" src="browsercompatibility.jpg" >}}
 {{< /figure >}}